MDSI CNC Software, General Motion Software, and Factory

 Not at this time.

-I see many companies showing Windows NT with their control.
-Aren't they running Windows NT in hard real-time?
+I see many companies showing Windows with their control.
+Aren't they running Windows in hard real-time?

 Networking and Data Sharing